-The measuring of a point is the responsibility of the player who last played or by one of his or her team-mates.
+The measuring of a point is the responsibility of the player who last played or by one of their team-mates.
 The opponents always have the right to measure after one of these players.

 Measuring must be done with appropriate instruments, which each team must possess.